skylarnagao/peerio-client/SPECIFICATION.md

 If the file does not exist or does not belong to the owner, the code associated with the file ID will be `404`.
 If some other error occurred the error code will be `400`.

-####Nuke a File
+####Destroy a File
-A user may ask the server to "nuke" a file (immediately delete it and remove it from all accounts it has been shared with) with a `nukeFile` message:
+A user may ask the server to destroy or "nuke" a file (immediately delete it and remove it from all accounts it has been shared with) with a `nukeFile` message:
 ```javascript
 {
 	ids: [